Hauchiwa Docs

 Wiring dependencies

-You use .depends_on() to connect tasks.
+You use .using() to connect tasks.
 This is where the magic happens.
 The type system ensures that the data produced by the upstream task matches what the downstream task expects.

 // 'pages' is a Many<Document> handle